-Women in the United States can buy a low-cost testosterone test online without the need of a doctor prescription by using DiscountedLabs.com.
+Women in the United States can buy a testosterone test for women online without the need for a doctor's prescription by using DiscountedLabs.com.
 They can also obtain a complete blood test panel to measure other hormones like estrogen, DHEA, progesterone, and testosterone.

 TESTOSTERONE REPLACEMENT IN WOMEN- POTENTIAL BENEFITS

 Circulating testosterone in women declines during the late reproductive years such that otherwise healthy women in their 40s have approximately half the testosterone level as women in their 20s.
 The levels remain stable across the menopausal transition and then either remain stable or continue to decline with diminishing adrenal androgen production with increasing age.
 In the decade preceding menopause, there is loss of the mid-cycle surge of free testosterone.
 Despite this, research showing the benefits of androgen replacement has been limited to the postmenopausal years.